Employment Opportunities

 Part-time Piano Faculty Openings

 The New School for Music Study is a nationally recognized leading institution for music education.
-It serves over 300 students and maintains a faculty of over 20 piano teachers, as well as national teacher education programs.
+It serves almost 400 students and maintains a faculty of over 25 piano teachers, as well as national teacher education programs.
 It is a highly collaborative, collegial, and inclusive faculty environment, focused upon the effective instruction of every student.
 All faculty members are active performers, and many are prominent presenters and researchers in the field of piano pedagogy.
 The faculty are supported by the administrative leadership team that manages all school enrollment and business.

 Position Description: